Employment Pass (EP) vs EntrePass: What You Should Know

 The Entrepreneur Pass (EntrePass) is a scheme devised for foreign serial entrepreneurs, high-profile innovators, or experienced investors that have an interest in starting a business in Singapore.
 This also includes relocating to Singapore.

 The government of Singapore has a plan to attract foreign talent to the country with the aim of becoming a regional business hub.
 In the case of EntrePass, there is no stipulated minimum salary.
-A first-timer enjoys a stay of up to 1 year and every next successful renewal grants a duration of stay of up to 2 years.
+A first-timer enjoys a stay of up to 1 year for the initial application and the first renewal.
+Every next successful renewal grants a duration of stay of up to 2 years.

 If the pass holder has a family, it is worth noting you can get certain family members to join you in Singapore if you meet the requirements for minimum business spending and local jobs created.
 Also, there is no foreign worker levy or quota required.